artrz/thunderbird-nord-hardt-theme/README.md

 First of, thanks for your interest in helping out!

 Lefthook is configured to automatically perform tasks on pre-commit and pre-push hooks.
-[Commitlint](https://commitlint.js.org/) is integrated as a github workflow to ensure consistent commit messages on PRs.

 To install the git hooks in your repo clone run `npm run prepare`, this way, [the configured hooks](./lefthook.yml) will be automatically executed.

-The PR commit messages will be linted using the default conventional [configuration](./.github/workflows/semantic-pull-request.yml).
+There's also a [github workflow](./.github/workflows/semantic-pull-request.yml) to ensure consistent commit messages on PRs using [Commitlint](https://commitlint.js.org/).

 ## Versioning and releasing